subhh/libconnect/Documentation/Configuration/Index.rst

 ZDB: filter location information
 ================================

-Comma seperated list of integer.
-The values are location states which are dispayed.
+Comma separated list of integer.
+The values are location states which are displayed.

 2 = available, 3 = limited availability (moving wall, etc.), 4 = journal not available